proversity-org/rocket-chat-extension/README.rst

 About this xblock
 -----------------

-The Flow control Xblock was built by `eduNEXT <https://www.edunext.co>`_, a company specialized in open edX development and open edX cloud services.
+The RocketChat Xblock was built by `eduNEXT <https://www.edunext.co>`_, a company specialized in open edX development and open edX cloud services.

-It was presented at the open edX con 2016 at Stanford University.

 How to contribute